The Bankrate promise

 If you have credit card debt, take note of your credit utilization ratio.
 Most experts agree that keeping your credit usage below 25 percent of your available credit on each of your cards is the sweet spot.
 Cardholders with the best credit scores see utilization rates in the single digits.
 Keeping these numbers low shows lenders that you can be responsible with the credit you have available to you and keeps you from falling into a dangerous debt spiral.

 Use different types of credit

-After that, you can work on your credit mix, which should include both revolving and installment credit.
+Keeping your balances low isn’t the only key to maintaining a good score and building a strong credit history.
+Having a diverse credit mix will also bode well for you in the long run.
+This should include both revolving and installment credit.
 Credit cards are revolving, while car loans and mortgages are installment credit.
-Your credit score looks at how you handle both types of credit, which is why just having a fistful of credit cards won’t help you as much as a credit card or two and a mortgage or other installment loan.
+Your credit score considers how you handle both types of credit, which is why just having a fistful of credit cards won’t help you as much as a credit card or two and a mortgage or other installment loan.

 Don’t apply for credit unless you need it

 Just remember that when it comes to credit mix you need to be careful before you apply for a new line of credit.
 Lots of hard inquiries in a short amount of time can damage your score, especially if your report is thin or your score is low.
 This is why you should only apply for credit when you need it and when you are fairly certain you will qualify.
 One difference is if you are shopping for a mortgage or car loan.
 These inquiries are usually made in a short period of time and will usually only count once.